Space advocacy

-Space advocacy is supporting or advocating for a human use of outer space.
-Purposes advocated can reach from space exploration, or commercial use of space to even space settlement.
+Space advocacy is supporting or advocating human activity in outer space.
+The advocated purposes range from orbital flight, space exploration, commercialization of space and space settlement, to outright space colonization.

 There are many different individuals and organizations dedicated to space advocacy.
-They are usually active in educating the public on space related subjects, lobbying governments for increased funding in space-related activities or supporting private space activities.
+They are usually active in educating the public on space-related subjects, lobbying governments for increased funding in space-related activities or supporting private space activities.

 They also recruit members, fund projects, and provide information for their membership and interested visitors.
 They are sub-divided into three categories depending on their primary work: practice, advocacy, and theory.

 History

 The idea that space flight was possible and necessary was introduced by groups of thinkers, primarily members of the Russian, American, British, and German science communities, who formed in the 1920s the first advocacy groups.
-Starting in the 1930s, these groups began to share their individual plans for a future in space to their respective governments and the public.
+Starting in the 1930s, these groups began to share their plans for a future in space to their respective governments and the public.

 Influential books and other media began to emerge which included works containing illustrations by Chesley Bonestell (based on Wernher von Braun's designs) such as The Conquest of Space (1949) and magazine articles including the "Man Will Conquer Space Soon!" series of article in Colliers magazine between 1952 and 1954.
 Television shows included Walt Disney's "Man in Space" and "Man and the Moon" in 1955, and "Mars and Beyond" in 1957.

 Space movement

-According to Mark Hopkins from the National Space Society, each space organization has a different priority and short-term objective, but all organizations share the ultimate goal of building space settlements.
 In 2004 most of the leading US non-profit space organizations joined together to form the Space Exploration Alliance.
 The Alliance was formed to "advocate for the exploration and development of outer space" to members of Congress.
 The Alliance organizes the annual Legislative Blitz to lobby members of Congress for space exploration, and every space enthusiast is encouraged to participate in the Legislative Blitz by calling, emailing, or personally visiting their Congressperson's office.

+An analysis of space advocacy in Dark Skies: Space Expansionism, Planetary Geopolitics, and the Ends of Humanity by Daniel Deudney has identified two different paradigms: the Braun-Tsiolkovsky paradigm (VTP), focusing on migration and militarization of space, and the Clarke-Sagan paradigm (CSP), focusing on space exploration.

+According to Mark Hopkins from the National Space Society, each space organization has a different priority and short-term objective, but all organizations share the ultimate goal of building space settlements.